Mon-Ouie/pry_debug/README.md

 ```
 pry(Foo):3> b SomeClass#some_method
-addded breakpoint 2 at SomeClass#some_method
+added breakpoint 2 at SomeClass#some_method
 ```

 SomeClass#some_method is used to break on the instance method ``some_method`` of